PROFESSOR MARCIA DEVLIN (PhD, GAICD)

 Associate Deputy Vice-Chancellor (Education) RMIT University; Head, Language and Learning Unit; (2017-2018; 1993-1996)

 Education Quality and Innovation Committee, Intellectual Property Committee; Academic Board; Education and Training Research Standing Committee, Faculty of Education; International Student Program Advisory Committee; Teaching and Learning Strategy International Student Team; Quality Audit Team; International Activities Quality Committee, Faculty of Nursing.

 Deputy Vice-Chancellor (Learning and Quality, Federation University Australia (2013-2017)

-Chair: Higher Education Partnerships and Participation Advisory Panel; Academic Quality Assurance Committee; Student Retention and Success Committee; TEQSA Strategy Committee; ASQA Strategy Committee (co-Chair); Reconciliation Action Plan Committee; Assessment Working Party
+Higher Education Partnerships and Participation (HEPPP) Advisory Panel; Academic Quality Assurance Committee; & Student Retention and Success Committee; TEQSA Strategy Committee; ASQA Strategy Committee (Co-Chair); Reconciliation Action Plan Committee; Assessment Working Party

-Executive Sponsor: Customer Relationship Management project; Student Systems Steering Committee; Dual Sector Partnership Committee; Integrated Systems Committee.
+Customer Relationship Management project; Student Systems Steering Committee; Dual Sector Partnership Committee; Integrated Systems Committee

 INTERNATIONAL/NATIONAL LEADERSHIP & INDUSTRY ADVISING ROLES – RECENT, INDICATIVE

 2012 – to date Founding Editorial Board Member: Teaching and Learning Inquiry, Journal of ISSOTL

 2010 – to date Founding Editorial Board Member, Student Success